sineka-mediwave/movie-node-design/README.md

 - Each moviecard has two button edit and delete.
 - These button calls the api PUT and DELETE function. these button emoji are taken from [here](https://emojipedia.org/)

+## Model Page

+- while deleting it displays the model page.
+This page containes the action and its message.